ClementNerma/Rave/docs/hybrid.md

 This also makes the class implementing the `Comparable` interface, which is useful when dealing with vectors for example: that allows to use the `.sort()` as well as the `.getIterator()` functions from `Vector`.

+Note that these overloads can have a variant to make them comparable to another type, like `%equal (cmp: int) : bool`.
+If all required comparison overloads for the `int` type are implemented in our class, it will implement the `ComparableTo<int>` interface.
+The `Comparable` type is in fact an alias for `ComparableTo<_self>`.

 ### Friends

 _Friends_ are part of the concept of accessibility.
 These are resources, listed in a class, that can access its private attributes.